YehudaKremer/msix/README.md

 ## :globe_with_meridians: Publishing outside the store

-You can use the [App Installer] file to download or update your app from the web, a network share or local file share.
-App Installer file downloads and updates support https, http and smb protocols.
+You can use the [App Installer] file to enable your users to download or update the app from local file share.

 To create a App Installer file, first set the `publish_folder_path` configuration, then run the following command:

 ```console
 PS c:\src\flutter_project> flutter pub run msix:publish
 ```

-TODO: command description here

 <details>
 <summary>Available configurations for App Installer (click to expand)</summary>